albar965/littlenavmap-manual/en/MENUS.md

 #### ![About Little Navmap](../images/icons/littlenavmap.png "About Little Navmap") About Little Navmap {#about-little-navmap}

-Shows version and revision number for _Little Navmap_, also contains links to the database directory, configuration file, log file and the author&#039;s e-mail address.
+Shows version and revision number for _Little Navmap_, also contains links to the database directory, configuration file, log file and the author's e-mail address.

 #### ![About Marble](../images/icons/marble.png "About Marble") About Marble {#about-marble}